Heloriel/Hangman/README.md

 # Hagman game

-Hangman game mande in python for training.
+Simple hangman game mande in python for pratice.